nilqed/cl-weyl/docs/sphinx/sums.rst

 .. function:: make-quotient-field domain   [Function]

-   This generic function constructs the quotient eld of domain .
+   This generic function constructs the quotient field of domain .
 The domain returned by this operation will be a field.
 If domain is itself a field, then it will be returned without any modification.
 If domain is a gcd domain then operations with the elements of the resulting quotient field will reduce